kelenam/js-drum-kit/README.md

 Image credit: Gabriel Barletta via Unsplash.Project credit: Wesbos's JS30 series

 ## How To Run/Demo
 This is hosted as a Github page and can be viewed here: https://kelenam.github.io/js-drum-kit/

-~OR~

-`git clone` this repo and open the `index.html` page.
+- Press on any home-row key listed (A-L) to produce that corresponding sound.

+## Warning
+This project makes use of drum-related audio files, so make sure your volume is an appropriate range.